(Bangkok, Chiang Mai)

 In the morning, you will visit the Cu Chi Tunnels which is 70 km northwest of Ho Chi Minh City.
 Here you will find an amazing complex of underground tunnels used during the Vietnam war.
 The residents of Cu Chi took their war underground, literally, developing a network of tunnels that, at its height, stretched as far as Cambodia and included meeting rooms, kitchens, and triage area.
 In the afternoon, return to the city for a tour of the Notre Dame Cathedral, Post Office and the former Presidential Palace.
 Next, continue onto visit the War Museum.
 Afterwards, enjoy a lovely Vietnamese lunch at local restaurant before exploring the China Town area and visiting Thien Mu Pagoda.
 Towards the end of the day, you will be able to visit and experience Ben Thanh Market.

-Fly one way from Ho Chi Minh City, Vietnam to Siem Reap, Cambodia.
+Fly from Ho Chi Minh City to Siem Reap, Cambodia.

 Transfer between the airport and your hotel by private vehicle with an English-speaking guide.

 Tonight you will enjoy a traditional Khmer dance show and dinner.